 For those who don’t know me, I am Keith Midgley.
 I joined the Halifax Harriers in 1967 and have worked my way up though the ranks representing the club on all levels.
-I am usually found in or around the hut and running with group 1 or 2 when my knees let me.
+I am usually found in or around the hut or cafe and running with group 1 or 2 when my knees let me.

 It is an honour to be President of the Halifax Harriers.